asreview/asreview/README.md

 Systematic Reviews are “top of the bill” in research.
 The number of scientific studies is increasing exponentially in many scholarly fields.
 Performing a sound systematic review is a time-consuming and sometimes boring task.
-Our software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.
+The ASReview software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.